xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 We can now run the model and it will tell us what we are seeing at more or less 30 FPS.

-> It is very important to set the input and output sizes of the model correctly.
+> It is crucial to set the input and output sizes of the model correctly.
 If not then the app will crash when running the model without telling you the reason and you are left wondering what the issue could be.

 The next step is to see how this performs if we change a few parameters and how it compares to CoreML, Apple's default machine learning framework.

 ## ML Kit vs CoreML

-CoreML has a few advantages and disadvantages when we compare it to ML Kit.
-First of all it supports GPU which is a big advantage.
+CoreML has a few pros and cons when we compare it to ML Kit.
+First, it supports GPU which is a big advantage.
 On the other hand, it is much easier to update a ML Kit model on the fly than to update a CoreML model.
-Also, CoreML is an Apple framework and therefore only works on iOS and not Android whereas ML Kit supports both.
+Also, CoreML is an Apple framework and therefore only works on iOS and not on Android whereas ML Kit supports both.

 We modified the example to support changing between ML Kit and CoreML running the same MobileNet model.
 All the tests were made on an iPhone 7.